mikeagun/staticimp/README.md

 While staticman is great, the memory consumption is a little heavy for running in stateless/serverless environments (e.g. [Google Cloud Run](https://cloud.google.com/run)) or on a tiny VPS.

-In my use and testing:
+In my use and testing staticman takes:
 - RAM Usage is around 70-110+MB RAM idling, and >120MB during startup, which makes it a little tight for a VPS with 128MB total.
-- startup takes 2-3 seconds
+- startup takes 2-3 seconds (from docker compose up to first HTTP response)
 - docker image is around 1.4GB (for pulling in all the dependencies), which isn't a big deal but does slow down docker pull / run

-_NOTE: none of the above may matter if you have a large webserver that is always running, has 100s of MB free memory, and lots of disk space, but might very much matter on a small VPS_
+_NOTE: none of the above may matter if you have a large webserver that is always running, has 100s of MB free memory, and has lots of disk space, but might very much matter on a small VPS_

 While the above numbers could probably be reduced (maybe even significantly), Node isn't known for for being lightweight, so I wrote staticimp to solve the same static-site/dynamic-content problem with a much smaller footprint.